tolejarczuk/fontys-template-obsidian/readme.md

 ## 7. Tips

-- Mind the headers (pandoc handles up to H4 or something) so take a look at the formatting of my [example file](example_file.md)
+- Mind the headers (pandoc handles up to H4 or something) so take a look at the formatting of my [example file](example_file.md), you can see the output file [here](example_file.pdf)

-- when you want to put an image in use the HTML syntax
+- when you want to put an image in use this syntax

 ```md
 ![image](Bins/Images/APIdiagram.png)